Connective Tissue Grafting with Alloderm/PRF - Southlake, TX

-Sometimes, the only thing worse than actually having a medical procedure done, is the healing time that goes along with it.
+Sometimes, the only thing worse than actually having a medical procedure done is the healing time that goes along with it.
 Now there is a revolutionary technique gaining popularity in the dental and medical fields that is able to substantially shorten a patient’s healing time following a procedure.
 This method is called platelet rich fibrin (PRF) or platelet rich fibrin membrane (PRFM).
+Specifically, we offer connective tissue grafting with Alloderm/PRF in Southlake.

 PRF (PRFM) describes a method of using all-natural platelet gel from the patient’s body to stimulate bone and soft tissue growth for faster healing.
 The PRF method was originated by Dr. Joseph Choukroun in France and was recently introduced to the United States.
 It is very effective in speeding up the patient’s healing process and is expected to become more widespread in the near future.